monsterxiao/music-player/README.md

 5. The music player windows shows up.
 Please enjoy.

 #### Note
-1. Support mp3 music files only;
+1. Support mp3 music only;
 2. audios file is where to store the music file.

 #### Snapshot for the app